Quality for Keeps: Freezing Meat, Poultry, Fish, Eggs and Dairy Products

 Fish are categorized as either fat or lean fish based on the amount of fat in their flesh.
 Fat fish includes varieties such as mullet, mackerel, trout, tuna and salmon.
 Lean fish includes flounder, cod, whiting, redfish, croaker, snapper, grouper, sheepshead and most freshwater fish.

-Before freezing, fish need to be pre-treated to improve the quality of the stored fish.
-Fat fish should be dipped for 20 seconds in an ascorbic acid solution made from 2 teaspoons of crystalline ascorbic acid to one quart of cold water to decrease rancidity and flavor change.
-Lean fish may be dipped for 20 seconds in a brine of 1/4 cup salt to 1 quart of cold water to firm the fish and decrease drip loss on thawing.
+Before freezing, fish need to be pretreated to improve the quality of the stored fish.
+Fat fish should be dipped for 20 seconds in an ascorbic acid solution made from 2 teaspoons of crystalline ascorbic acid to 1 quart of cold water to decrease rancidity and flavor change.
+Lean fish may be dipped for 20 seconds in a brine of 1⁄4 cup salt to 1 quart of cold water to firm the fish and decrease drip loss on thawing.

 Fish may be frozen using any of these methods:

-Wrap fish in moisture/vapor proof wrapping using the drugstore wrap.
+Wrap fish in moisture-vapor-proof wrapping using the drugstore wrap method.
 Place a double piece of freezer paper or wrap between fish in a package to make separation easier.

 Place unwrapped fish in the freezer to freeze.
-As soon as it is frozen, dip fish in near freezing ice water.
-Place fish again in the freezer a few minutes to harden the glaze.
-Take fish out, and repeat the glazing until a uniform cover of ice is formed.
-Wrap the fish in moisture/vapor proof paper or place in freezer bags.
+As soon as it is frozen, dip fish in near-freezing ice water.
+Place fish in the freezer again for a few minutes to harden the glaze.
+Remove the fish from the freezer, and repeat the glazing until a uniform cover of ice is formed.
+Wrap the fish in moisture-vapor-proof paper or place in freezer bags.

 Fish roe (eggs)